keithwhor/nodal/README.md

 ## Why Nodal?

 Nodal is built upon an ideology of a robust, scalable microservice architecture.
-It can deliver solutions for every part of your system.
-From a simple HTTP service that provides server-generated HTML, to an API Server, to a scaffold for building Single Page Applications, you can spin up a Nodal server for anything.
+Specialized for building distributed, scalable APIs, use Nodal to interface with your database effortlessly.

 Nodal servers are not meant to be monoliths.
-They're meant to be modular and distinct.
-Ideally, you should only use a subset of Nodal's features per project, and have multiple Nodal projects that are loosely-coupled and interface with one another (branding webserver, API server, application server).
-You can [read more about specific types of servers](#server-types) and where you'd use them, if you're interested.
+They're meant to service your needs of interfacing with your data layer effortlessly.
+While you can output any data format with Nodal, it's recommended you offload things like static page rendering to other optimized services like CDNs.

-Due to this modularity, Nodal should never feel restrictive.
-It is not a silver bullet.
+Within the context of building APIs, Nodal should never feel restrictive.
+But Nodal is not a silver bullet.
 It is meant as an entry point into distributed, modern web architectures.
-Once you're familiar with building these sorts of systems, swap in or swap out Nodal wherever you please.

 ## Getting Started